adrianuscharlie/ML-hate-speech-detection/README.md

 For detail preprocessing, you can access through this link [Preprocessing Notebook](https://github.com/adrianuscharlie/ML-hate-speech-detection/blob/main/Selena%20Gomez/data_preprocessing_vader.ipynb)

 ## Modelling
 Using deep learning model from Tensorflow that are builded with many variety model depends on layer,  optimizer, activation function, and loss function.
 This model builded with 20 epochs and using Early Stopping.
+You can access my working for the modelling through this [link](https://github.com/adrianuscharlie/ML-hate-speech-detection/tree/main/Selena%20Gomez), you will find many notebooks and the usage depends on parameter.